shwetank/extension-docs/tut_context_menus.md

 * Last, we are defining what happens when the menu item is clicked, in the `onclick` line: When someone clicks on the menu item, the `searchtext()` function will be fired.

-CHRIS - DOES THIS READ OK?
-I THOUGHT THE EXPLANATION NEEDED CLARIFYING A BIT.

 ### Controlling the result of a user clicking on the menu item
 Once the user clicks on the menu item, we need it to do something.
 In our example, the function `searchtext()` is called onclick.
 The function looks like so: